Ayoub-Benramdane/ascii-art-web/stylize/README.md

-## ascii-art-web
+## ascii-art-web (Stylize)

 ### Description

-Ascii-Art-Web is a web site that allows you to convert text into ASCII art using different banner styles.
+Ascii-Art-Web (Stylize) is a web site that allows you to convert text into ASCII art using different banner styles, with a more appealing, intuitive, and user-friendly interface.

 ### Authors